What is Femininity? It’s not what you think

 Now that we’ve made the importance of authenticity clear, being feminine means embodying feminine energy naturally.

-Femininity expresses itself as a felt combination of such qualities as soft, flowing, open, receptive, wild, flowing, creative, nurturing, expressive, chaotic, vulnerable, graceful, intuitive, and the like.
+Femininity expresses itself as a felt combination of such qualities as soft, flowing, open, receptive, wild, creative, nurturing, expressive, chaotic, vulnerable, graceful, intuitive, and the like.

 You know you have the privilege to witness and enjoy the presence of someone being feminine when you feel embraced, drawn, softened, or nourished.
 You may feel the presence of beauty, regardless of physical shape.
 Now, when you feel that way, it’s important to realize that feminine energy may not actually be that’s person’s primary sexual essence energy.
 That person could predominantly embody masculine energy, but at that moment be partnering femininity with masculinity to create a more profound opening or space for connection.